Laser-controlled real- and reciprocal-space topology in multiferroic insulators

-Among the family of materials that can support magnetic textures and magnons with nontrivial topology, electrically insulating magnets stand out because they are exempt from Joule heating~\cite{tuEffectJouleHeating2017}.
-This technologically advantageous property, however, brings about the challenge of finding a means to control magnetism besides the standard approach based on electric currents~\cite{tataraMicroscopicApproachCurrentdriven2008a}.
+Among the family of materials that can support magnetic textures and magnons with nontrivial topology, electrically insulating magnets stand out because they are exempt from Joule heating~\cite{trauzettelAcMagnetizationTransport2008, tuEffectJouleHeating2017}.
+This technologically advantageous property, however, brings about the challenge of controlling magnetism besides the standard approach based on electric currents~\cite{tataraMicroscopicApproachCurrentdriven2008a}.
 One natural and promising route is to use the electromagnetic field from high-frequency lasers, which can also allow noncontact, ultrafast manipulation~\cite{kirilyukUltrafastOpticalManipulation2010,beaurepaireUltrafastSpinDynamics1996, kimelUltrafastNonthermalControl2005, kampfrathCoherentTerahertzControl2011,takayoshiLaserinducedMagnetizationCurve2014, takayoshiMagnetizationPhaseTransition2014}.
 Controlling magnetic textures, and hence magnons, with lasers can be accomplished in multiferroics whose general spin lattice Hamiltonian is given by

 where $\BS_{\Br}$ is the classical spin vector at site $\Br$, $g$ and $\mu_\mathrm{B}$ respectively denote the g-factor and Bohr magneton, and $H_0$ is the Hamiltonian in the absence of laser irradiation.
 Here $H(t+T_0) = H(t)$ with $T_0 = 2\pi/\omega_0$ denoting the period of the laser electromagnetic field at frequency $\omega_0$.
 Multiferroics not only interact with the magnetic field $\textbf{B}(t)$ from the laser.
 Thanks to their magnetoelectric coupling their electric dipole moment $\textbf{P}_{\Br}$, induced by the magnetic order, also interacts with the electric field $\textbf{E}(t)$~\cite{dzyaloshinskiiMagnetoElectricalEffectAntiferromagnets1959,kimuraMagneticControlFerroelectric2003a, arimaSpinDrivenFerroelectricityMagnetoElectric2011, satoLaserDrivenMultiferroicsUltrafast2016}.
-This coupling gives raise to new phenomena and potential functionalities that are not possible to realize just with oscillating magnetic fields.
+This coupling gives raise to new phenomena and potential functionalities that are not possible just with oscillating magnetic fields.